-The iMac could use a refresh – not long after the iMac 2017 hit the market last year, packed with a 7th-generation Kaby Lake processor, Intel released its 8th-generation Coffee Lake CPUs.
-So, the iMac is currently one generation behind the competition when it comes to hardware, but we think the iMac 2018 will change everything.
+We’d love to see an iMac 2018 refresh – shortly after the iMac 2017 released with 7th-generation Intel Kaby Lake processors, the chip manufacturer released its 8th-generation Coffee Lake chips – with 9th-generation Coffee Lake Refreshchips hitting the streets earlier this month.
+So, the iMac is currently two generations behind the competition when it comes to hardware, but we think the iMac 2018 could level the playing field.

 Following the surprise announcement for the MacBook Pro 2018, we may see the same happen with the iMac 2018.
 We’ve seen speculation from famed Apple analyst Ming Chi Kuo suggesting that the iMac 2018 will be one of the Macs released by Apple – alongside the Mac Mini 2018.